mayaanne/foundations/sprint-4/js-code-readability-primer.md

 ### Learning Competencies
 By the end of this primer, you should be familiar with and able to explain:

-- What is code readability.
+- What code readability is.
 - Why it's an important skill to have as a developer.
 - What code readability habits you can start building on today.